SemicolonNotFound/SemicolonNotFound/README.md

 I am a graduated system analyst and currently studying front-end development searching for a collab opportunities, remote works or projects.

 - 🎬 I'm little bit away of I.T area in the last years working as audiovisual producer.
-(Still doing it till finish my studies).
 - 🧐 I’m currently recaping HTML, CSS and JS to retake my studies in React and NodeJs.
 (I have some knowledge in Angular too).
 - 🔍 Also i'm interested in learning Python and R in a near future.
 (But one step at a time, right?).
 - 🤝 Lastly, i'm open to pair programming projects with other newbies on front-end development.
 (Unity is strength!)